Guides

 Creating the mockup is only half the battle.
 What do you do with them once they’re made?

 If you are running a Shopify store, manually matching your generated mockups to the correct color variants in your dashboard is a soul-crushing task.
-Let’s say you have 50 new designs, each with 5 colors.
-That’s 250 images you have to manually upload and link.
+A batch of 50 new designs with 5 colors each means 250 images to upload and link by hand.

 Your mockup creator needs to talk to your store.
 That’s why we built our system to handle the whole pipeline—from bulk generating the images to automatically mapping them to the correct variants in Shopify.
 You click a button, grab a coffee, and your store is fully populated.